LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 ssh.userSSH username.
 This property must be set on the Linux resource in LogicMonitor.For more information on configuring Linux-based system monitoring via SSH, see Linux (via SSH) Monitoring.

 ssh.passSSH password.
 Only required if username and password are used to authenticate connection between LogicMonitor and the Linux resource.
-If a username and SSH key are being used instead of a password, set the ssh.cert property instead.
+If a username and SSH private key are being used instead of a password, set the ssh.cert property instead.
 This property must be set on the Linux resource in LogicMonitor.

-ssh.certPath to the SSH key located on the Collector host (stored in a .pem or .pub file).
+ssh.certPath to the SSH private key located on the Collector host (stored in a .pem or .pub file).
 Defaults to ~/.ssh/id_rsa if not set.
 LogicMonitor will attempt to use key-based authentication if configured, otherwise username and password will be used for authentication.
 This property must be set on the Linux resource in LogicMonitor.

 ssh.portPort used for SSH connections.
 Defaults to port 22 if not set.